CloudBoost/developers/en/security/users.md

 #Log in

-To login a CloudUser you can set the username and password and call the login fucntion / method.
+To login a CloudUser you can set the username and password and call the login function / method.

 ==JavaScript==
 <span class="js-lines" data-query="login">